wenzelm/slidr-sloppr/README.md

 Path to SL sequences in FASTA format.
 Ensure that each SL has a unique name (FASTA header).

 `-n <num>`
 Minimum bp from 3' end of SL required to detect SL tail in read (default: 8).
 Increase this value if the SLs cannot be distinguished reliably at their 3'-most 8 bases.
+Note that longer tails will substantially reduce the number of SL reads recovered.

 `-e <num>`
 Maximum error rate for SL tail matching (default: 0.09).
 The default error rate requires no mismatches for tails up to 10 bp total length and allows for 1 mismatch for each 10 bp additional length (0-10 bp: 0; 11-21 bp: 1; 22-32 bp: 2; 33-40 bp: 3).

 `-f <chr>`
-Feature ID field in GFF/GTF annotations used for counting reads.
-Read are counted against exons by default but if the genome annotations miss exon features, this option should be set to CDS instead.
+GTF feature ID field used for counting reads (default: exon).
+If the genome annotations miss exon features, this option should be set to CDS.

 `-F <chr>`
-Meta-feature ID field in GFF/GTF annotations used for summarising read counts.
-Reads are quantified against gene annotations (gene_id) by default, but some genome annotations may require to set a different meta-feature ID, for example transcript_id.
+GTF meta-feature ID field used for summarising read counts (default: gene_id).
+If the genome annotations do not define genes, this option should be set to transcript_id.

 <a name="operonprediction"></a>
 #### Operon prediction